tawhidurrahmandear/freelancer-badge/README.md

 * Edit to meet your need.
 Be careful to change img alt too.
 * Beautiful if you use in specially sidebar.
 * If you want to use for multiple times, replace the target keyword "profile" to upwork, guru, peopleperhour etc.

+# Disclaimer
+UpWork logo is used here as an example.
+It's a trademark logo belongs to Upwork Global Inc.